 Client: City of San Antonio

-Maestas was responsible for developing, designing and cost estimating the storm sewer system.
-The storm drainage system included three separate storm sewers ranging in size from 24 to 60-inches and single box culvert systems ranging from 4' x 3' to 6' x 5'.
-The storm drainage systems outfalled to the Olmos Creek and an existing three barrel 8.5' x 8' MBC.
-As part of the design Maestas demonstrated that there would be no adverse downstream impacts to the existing conditions.
+Our engineers were responsible for developing, designing and cost estimating the storm sewer system.
+The storm drainage system included three separate storm sewers ranging in size from 24 to 60-inches and single box culvert systems ranging from 4 feet x 3 feet to 6 feet x 5 feet.
+The storm drainage systems outfalled to the Olmos Creek and an existing three barrel 8.5 feet x 8 feet MBC.
+As part of the design our engineers demonstrated that there would be no adverse downstream impacts to the existing conditions.
 The design was coordinated with existing utilities to elminate conflicts.
 Design included factors such as existing land use (commercial and residential) and project conditions, utilities, construction impacts, construction costs, and ROW acquisition.